deafSpy/image-annotation/README.md

 # Image Annotation Platform

 ## Overview
 This is a specialized image annotation platform developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It offers a robust interface for users to upload, annotate, and manage images efficiently.
-The platform also integrates AWS for cloud storage, allowing for scalable image handling and management.
+The platform utilizes JWT tokens for secure user authentication and integrates AWS for cloud storage, allowing for scalable image handling and management.

 ## Features
 - User Authentication: Implements a secure user authentication and authorization system.